 Josephine Hemlock, like her mother, grandmother, and all female relatives before her, is a witch.
-She lives in a world where all magick is considered “dark”.
+She lives in a world where all magic is considered “dark.”
 Only a witch’s choice to consume (bad) or control (good) determines whether a witch is evil or virtuous.
-The Hemlocks are held in high regard for being a family of powerful – yet – controlled witches.
+The Hemlocks are held in high regard for being a family of powerful – yet controlled – witches.

-In House of Ivy & Sorrow, all magick comes with a price; a warning and rule followed scrupulously throughout this book.
-Whether it be a toenail, flesh, loss of speaking or taste, the witch who casts a spell must make a sacrifice in order to complete her task.
+In House of Ivy & Sorrow, all magic comes with a price, a warning and rule followed scrupulously throughout this book.
+Whether it be a toenail, flesh, or loss of speaking or taste, the witch who casts a spell must make a sacrifice in order to complete her task.

 I loved how magick was portrayed in House of Ivy & Sorrow.
 It was very original.
 In most stories, magick is achieved through inherent and limitless power or merely by objects and mystical ingredients.
 Using magic in House of Ivy & Sorrow is dangerous.
 When every spell you cast requires an equal trade, the witch has to think twice about what she’s trying to accomplish and if it’s worth it.
 The greater the sacrifice the greater the reward.

 I talk about “shes” a lot because the only ones born with magick are females.
 The many magickal families (some big, some small and some now extinct) are based on a Matriarchy.
 Witches leave the father of their children shortly after birth in order to protect them from the pain and casualties that come from being around magick.